dropwizard/dropwizard/docs/source/manual/configuration.rst

 ---------------

-A factory used for request logging appenders should implement ``io.dropwizard.logging.common.filter.FilterFactory<IAccessEvent>`` while one used for regular logging should implement ``io.dropwizard.logging.filter.common.filter.FilterFactory<ILoggingEvent>``.
+A factory used for request logging appenders should implement ``io.dropwizard.logging.common.filter.FilterFactory<IAccessEvent>`` while one used for regular logging should implement ``io.dropwizard.logging.common.filter.FilterFactory<ILoggingEvent>``.
 To register a factory, its fully qualified classname must be listed in ``META-INF/services/io.dropwizard.logging.common.filter.FilterFactory``.
 The factory then can be referenced in the configuration either via its simple classname or via type name, if factory class annotated with ``@JsonTypeName``.